Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 #### A.i: Extract Handcrafted Features

 - **Features** : Both Histogram of Oriented Gradients (HOG) features and Scale Invariant Feature Transform(SIFT) features are extracted from the Face Mask Detection dataset and as HOG gave better results, that has been used to train and evaluate the ML classifiers.
-- **Process** : Images are loaded from finaldataset.zip, resized to 64x64, and converted to grayscale before HOG feature extraction.
+- **Process** : Images are loaded from finaldataset.zip, resized to 64x64, and converted to grayscale before both HOG and SIFT feature extraction.

 #### A.ii: Train and Evaluate ML Classifiers